 For example, this kitchen from Gisbert Poeppler has a fairly typical black toe kick, but its extra height makes it an important part of the design.
 The black stripe at the bottom of the cabinets relates them back to the dark island, helps to ground the space, and creates a pleasing proportion in a very tall room.

-A pegboard toe kick adds a bit of funky charm to a kitchen from Pocket Witch.
+A pegboard toe kick in artist Francis Upritchard and Martino Gamper's London home adds a bit of funky charm to their kitchen, from the NY Times.

 A mirrored toe kick adds an extra touch of luxury to this kitchen from Ecora.